Deutsch Intern

 To the animal welfare team

-Please direct press inquiries to presse@uni-wuerzburg.de.
+Please address press enquiries to presse@uni-wuerzburg.de

-Animal experiments may only be carried out with official authorisation and are subject to constant monitoring by the responsible animal welfare officer at the University of Würzburg, the government of Lower Franconia and the municipal veterinary office.
+Animal experiments may only be carried out with official approval and are subject to constant monitoring by the responsible animal welfare officer at the University of Würzburg, the government of Lower Franconia and the municipal veterinary office.

 • Replace: The possibility of using alternative methods must be examined and ruled out.

-Independent controls
+Independent inspections

 The Animal Welfare Act stipulates that animal experiments may only be planned and carried out by persons who have the necessary knowledge and skills.
 These include specialists in veterinary medicine, human medicine, dentistry and biology who have acquired a special officially recognised additional qualification.